bing-jian/gmmreg/README.md

 * Results on 2995 pairs (every 5 frames from the entire 3000 frames, e.g. registering i-th and (i+5)-th for i from 1 to 2995).
 The avg pair-wise pose difference among these 295 pairs is ~5.43 degree.
-The median angle error against the ground truth is ~0.4 degree and the median fps is ~16 fps with a Intel i7-6850K CPU.
+The median angle error against the ground truth is ~0.4 degree and the median fps is ~16 fps with Intel i7-6850K CPU.

 Metric| Avg | Min | Max | Median |
 --|------|-----|-----|------|